myerscreative/vibepoint/Code/vibepoint/vibepoint/docs/onboarding-screens.md

-# VibePoint — Onboarding Screens (Tony Robbins Style)
+# VibePoint — Updated Onboarding Screens

 ---

-## Screen 1 — The Wake-Up
+## Screen 1

-**Master Your Emotions.
-Master Your Life.**
+**Master Your Emotional State.**

-Your emotions don’t “just happen.”
-They’re created by patterns you can learn to control.
+Your emotions follow patterns you can learn to understand and change.

 ---

-## Screen 2 — The Power
+## Screen 2

-**Every Emotion Has a Recipe.**
-Your focus, your self-talk, and your physiology combine to create how you feel.
-Change the ingredients → change the state.
+**Your First Ingredient: Focus**

+Your focus is whatever your mind is locked onto right now.

 ---

-## Screen 3 — The Clarity
+## Screen 3

-**Stop Guessing.
-Start Understanding.**
-VibePoint helps you see the real source of your emotions —
-so you can shift them with intention.
+**Focus Sometimes Includes Mental Images**

+Memories, imagined scenarios, what-ifs…

+But you don't have to "visualize" to use VibePoint effectively.

+We begin with focus because everyone has it.

 ---

-## Screen 4 — The Breakthrough
+## Screen 4

-**This Isn’t a Mood Tracker.**
-It’s a state-mastery tool.
-No labels, no judgment, no emotional “diaries.”
-Just clarity, choice, and power.
+**Break Down Every State**

+Focus → Self-talk → Physiology

+Separate the ingredients → gain clarity → gain control.

 ---

-## Screen 5 — The Invitation
+## Screen 5

-**Ready to Take Control?**
-Tap the map, track your emotional ingredients, and build unstoppable inner strength.
-Let’s begin.
+**Not a Mood Tracker — A State Mastery System**

+You don't just record how you feel.

+You understand why you feel it and how to shift it.

+---

+## Screen 6

+**Let's Begin**

+Tap where you are on the map and identify your ingredients.